 The soup is a sweet sour style.
 My grandmother added sour salt or citric acid instead of the vinegar.
 Sometimes she would add sorrel or what she called “sour spinach” from her garden.

 The natural sweetness of beets varies.
-Use less sugar as desired.
+Use less sugar to your taste.

 - 3 pounds beef pot roast, trimmed of fat and cut into 4-6 inch chunks

 - 4 medium to large beets, (about 2-3 lbs) all but 2 inch of stems removed, reserve detached stems and leaves